aschmiedeke/gbtdocs/docs/how-tos/receivers/argus/argus_obs.rst

     Catalog('/home/astro-util/astridcats/wband_pointing.cat')

     source = '0319+4130'                            # replace with your calibrator
-    Break("Ask the operator to switch to Ka-Band") AutoOOF(source)
+    AutoOOF(source)

 2.2.
 Absolute flux calibration, focus reference
 -----------------------------------------------

-Run **AutoPeakFocus** and **AutoPeak** using *Argus* at your target frequency for absolute flux calibration.
+Run **AutoPeak**, **Focus** and **AutoPeak** using *Argus* at your target frequency for absolute flux calibration.
 You can optionally use `elAzOrder=True`, which will run the elevation pointing scans first, followed by the azimuth pointing scans.
 We typically have larger offsets in elevation than in azimuth, so using this option facilitates finding the pointing solutions.

 .. code-block:: python